chollma/chollma-eleventy/about.md

 # About me

-I'm a technical SEO based in Tacoma, WA developing digital products that are fast, sustainable, and accessible for all.
+I'm a technical SEO based in Tacoma, WA.
+My current focus is developing digital products that are fast, sustainable, and accessible.

 I have an insatiable desire to learn more about myself, people, and the environment that shapes us.
 Whether it's curling up on the couch with a book on surveillance capitalism, exploring the trails and peaks of Washington, or competing in a trivia night